India's death toll from coronavirus crosses 400,000; vaccination drive falters | Health

 The government has shifted its focus to mass immunisations amid warnings from disease experts of a looming third wave as the country slowly re-opens and a new variant, locally called the Delta Plus, emerges.
 Prime Minister Narendra Modi's government began a nationwide campaign last week to inoculate all of the country's adults for free, and aims to reach 950 million people by the end of the year.

 But, the pace of vaccinations has floundered, official data showed.
-India administered an average of 3.5 million doses a day this week, as against 6.6 million doses last week.
+India administered an average of 3.5 million doses a day this week, compared with 6.6 million doses last week.

 Experts have attributed the peak of 9 million doses on June 21 to states stockpiling for a burst of inoculations to fire up Modi's campaign.
-Just 6% of all eligible adults in the country were inoculated with the two mandatory doses, official data from the government's Co-Win portal showed.
+Just 6% of all eligible adults in the country have been inoculated with the two mandatory doses, official data from the government's Co-Win portal showed.

+India has been using AstraZeneca's vaccine, made locally by partner Serum Institute of India, and a homegrown shot named Covaxin from Bharat Biotech.
+Last month, Serum said it planned to increase monthly production to nearly 100 million doses from July.
+Bharat Biotech now estimates it will make 23 million doses a month.

 STAMPEDES In two of the country's biggest states governed by Modi's Bharatiya Janata Party, police were ordered in to control large crowds outside some vaccination centres, as panic spread over shortages of doses.